OptikRUS/OptikRUS/README.md

 </a>

 **Project**: B2B Microservices
-- Designing the architecture of microservices and APIs
-- Designing C4L1 and C4L2
-- Integrating and utilizing Kafka as a data bus
+- Conducted load testing using **Locust**, identifying system bottlenecks.
-- Implementing data export functionality from MinIO
+- Implemented data export functionality from **MinIO** for asynchronous storage interaction and automated data export processes.
-- Implementing and utilizing development methodologies (BDD + TDD)
+- Optimized search queries by configuring indexes, reducing search time from **3500ms to 95ms (~30x faster)**
-- Optimized data import time from 8 hours to 40 minutes through index manipulations
+- Accelerated the data import process, reducing its duration from **8 hours to 40 minutes (12x faster)** by removing and restoring indexes, avoiding locks, and efficiently using transactions.
-- Increased test coverage from 0% to 98%
-- Mentorship and coaching in development, analytics, and architecture
-- Developing microservices with templating in mind
-- Conducting cross-code reviews
-- Task estimation and decomposition
-- Actively contributing to process improvement within the company
+- Established an automated testing process, achieving **98% test coverage**, which **reduced the number of bugs by 70%** and improved deployment stability.
+- Designed **C4L1 and C4L2 diagrams** for a clear system representation, accelerating onboarding for new developers and analysts while reducing architecture discussion time by 30%.
+- Validated **BDD scenarios** and trained analysts in writing them, reducing task rework by 35% and improving requirement quality.
+- Developed a unified microservice template with a standardized code structure, cutting deployment time by 2x, ensuring code consistency, and simplifying development requirements.
+- Trained analysts in **system architecture** and mentored developers, introducing and promoting **TDD and BDD methodologies**, which improved documentation quality, enhanced collaboration between business and development, and reduced bugs by 70%.
+- Optimized planning, estimation, and task decomposition processes, increasing timeline prediction accuracy by 35% and improving workload distribution within the team.
+- Designed microservices with a **micro-BE and micro-FE** separation, enabling parallel development, simplifying system scaling, and ensuring component reusability across projects.
+- Integrated **Kafka** for asynchronous service communication, improving order system performance and reducing order processing time by 35%.
+- Developed a plan, conducted assessment, and decomposed tasks for monolith decomposition, resulting in a structured backlog and accelerating the transition to a **microservices architecture**.

 **Tech Stack**: Python3 (FastAPI, SQLAlchemy, FastStream, pytest), PostgreSQL, Docker, Kubernetes, MinIO, Kafka, Gitlab, Jira